Basic Stage Usage¶

 ).extend_result()

-comprehensive_stage = (
+composite_stage = (

-Stage.completion("Analyze and process data")
+Stage.completion("Analyze and process data.")

-.with_meta(name="data_processor", description="Main data processing stage")
+.with_meta(name="data_processor", description="Main processing stage")

 .cached(limit=5)